andrewcooke/ParserCombinator.jl/README.md

 ### Matcher Protocol

+Below I try to give a "high level picture" of how evaluation proceeds.
+For the full details, please see the source.

 Consider the matchers `Parent` and `Child` which might be used in some way to parse "hello world":